 Trimming can take hours to do, and growers naturally want the process to end as soon as possible.
 However, a person could make a mistake if they go too fast.
 They might unnecessarily disturb the flowers in some way on accident.
 There is a risk of a decline in potency if the buds get recut or shifted.
 As many people say, slow and steady wins the race.

 Many growers make mistakes when they harvest cannabis, and it is all part of the learning experience.
 Some common errors are fixable and there is plenty of more advice on successfully harvesting weed.
-You can visit our site to see more useful guides or contact us to learn more.
+You can visit our learning center to find more useful guides or contact us to learn more.